photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 !!! tldr ""
     Darktable is not included in the ARMv7 version because it is not 32-bit compatible.

+### Should I use an SD card or a USB stick? ###

+Conventional USB sticks and SD cards are not suitable for long-term storage.
+Not only because of the performance, but also because they can lose data over time.
+Local [Solid-State Drives](performance.md#storage) (SSDs) are best, even when connected externally via USB 3.
+USB 1 and 2 devices will be slow either way.

 ### Is a Raspberry Pi fast enough? ###

-This depends largely on your expectations and the number of files you have.
+This largely depends on your expectations and the number of files you have.
 Most users report that PhotoPrism runs smoothly on their Raspberry Pi 4.
-However, the initial indexing typically takes longer than even on 8-year-old standard desktop CPUs.
+However, initial indexing typically takes much longer than on standard desktop computers.

 Also keep in mind that the hardware has limited video transcoding capabilities, so the conversion of video file formats is not well-supported and software transcoding is generally slow.